 Employee demographics help you sort your data and identify trends among different employee groups.
 Set up demographics like:

 More demographics aren’t always better.
 Avoid including demographics that you don’t plan to analyze.
 Too many demographics can lead to more work for those analyzing and acting on the survey results, which can decrease likeliness of successful follow-up.

 Your employee engagement survey questions should include a mix of engagement outcomes and potential impact questions.

-Impact questions should cover important topics that help you assess which areas have the biggest impact on engagement at your organization.
+Impact questions cover important topics that help you assess which areas have the biggest impact on engagement at your organization.
 Topics should include:

-Communication is perhaps one of the most overlooked and under-executed elements of the survey process.
+Communication is one of the most overlooked and under-executed elements of the survey process.
 Done well, your employee engagement survey communication can:

 Naturally, you’ll want your survey response rate to be high.
 But also be realistic.
 A good response rate is usually somewhere between: